 ✅ UNC Greensboro accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.

 Do I have to submit test scores to UNC Greensboro?

-No, UNC Greensboro is test optional, so you can choose whether or not to submit your test scores.
-If your scores are higher than the school's average, you should strongly consider submitting them.
-If your scores are average or below average, you may want not want to include them in your application..
+❌ No, UNC Greensboro is test optional, so it's up to you if you want to submit test scores or not.
+If your scores are higher than the school's average, you may want to send them.
+If you scored lower than a school's average, you may want not want to include them in your application.

 What is UNC Greensboro's acceptance rate?

 ✅ The acceptance rate for UNC Greensboro is 91%.

 What is the early decision acceptance rate at UNC Greensboro?